ericachumbah/dj-marketplace/README.md

 ✅ Secure authentication with NextAuth
 ✅ Password hashing with bcrypt
 ✅ Environment variables for secrets
-✅ SQL injection protection via Prisma
-✅ CSRF protection
+✅ Use parameterized queries and validation with Mongoose to reduce injection risk ✅ CSRF protection
 ✅ Rate limiting ready